 You will decide how much coaching you want and whether you want it on a set schedule or not.
-Sessions cost $150 for the session itself, including routine preparation and follow-up.
+Coaching is billed at my hourly rate.
 The total for coaching on book writing projects has ranged from $450 to $9000.

 That gives you an idea of how my coaching services can work, but you’ve got a unique situation so, when you’re ready, contact me about a free, no obligation, Options Review Session where I’ll answer whatever questions you’ve got about getting your book done.